Best Smith Sunglasses for Fishing and Water Sports 2023

 If you’re like me and are sensitive to extra weight on your face or pressure on your nose, but you want the benefits of glass, consider a pair of shades with smaller lenses like the Redding or Longfin.

-Hand holding smith spinner sunglasses
+Hand holding Smith Spinner sunglasses

 Big lensed frames like the Smith Spinner will be more comfortable with polycarbonate because glass will be heavy.